ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   statements; and they can use simple data structures such as lists and ``pandas DataFrames``.
-  However, Scripters rarely encapsulate code into functions, preferring ``copy`` and ``paste`` to get reuse.
+  However, Scripters rarely encapsulate code into functions, preferring "copy" and "paste" to get reuse.
 - **Programmers** know about sophisticated data structures, modularization, reuse, and testing.

 Our experience is primarily with scientists, especially biologists and chemists.
-Most commonly, we encounter Novices and Scripters.
-Only Programmers take advantage of spreadsheet macro capabilities (e.g.,  Visual Basic for Microsoft Excel or
-AppScript in Google Sheets).
+Most commonly, we encounter Novices and Scripters with limited prior programming experience.
+We do not expect these groups of users to take advantage of spreadsheet macro capabilities (e.g.,  Visual Basic for Microsoft Excel or AppScript in Google Sheets); we anticipate this functionality to be taken advantage of only by Programmers.

 Based on this experience, we find existing spreadsheets lack several key requirements.